chao-peng/academic-kickstart/content/authors/admin/_index.md

 I am a Tech Expert / Senior Researcher at [ByteDance (字节跳动)](https://www.bytedance.com) working on software quality assurance.
 I received my PhD degree from [Laboratory for Foundations of Computer Science (LFCS)](http://wcms.inf.ed.ac.uk/lfcs), [The University of Edinburgh](https://www.ed.ac.uk/) under supervision of [Dr. Ajitha Rajan](http://homepages.inf.ed.ac.uk/arajan).

 At ByteDance, I am on the Quality Lab team.
-My research interest lies in the area of software testing, maintenance and quality assurance.
+My research interest lies in the area of software testing, maintenance and quality assurance, and the synergy with machine learning and compiler techniques.

+I am passionate about building practical software testing, analysis, and debugging systems to predict, detect, diagnose, and fix bugs for all kinds of software systems.

 Outside of work, I enjoy going to the gym.